USS Kittiwake: Service history

 On 23 April 1984, Kittiwake collided with the attack submarine USS Bergall (SSN-667) at Norfolk, Virginia, while Bergall was moored to the pier astern of her.
 Kittiwake was getting underway for the first time since she had undergone maintenance, during which her main drive motor was re-wired improperly, causing it and the screw it drove to rotate in the opposite direction from that ordered by personnel on Kittiwake's bridge.
 This was unknown to Kittiwake's bridge personnel, who found that Kittiwake started to move astern when they were expecting her to move forward.
 Noting the backward motion, they ordered an increase in the motor drive speed to correct it and get Kittiwake moving forward.
 However, they unwittingly caused Kittiwake to move farther astern and at a higher speed.
 Still not realizing that Kittiwake's main drive motor was operating in reverse of what they expected, Kittiwake's bridge personnel then ordered another increase in Kittiwake's forward speed, which served only to increase her speed astern.
 This continued until Kittiwake's stern backed into Bergall's sonar dome, causing damage to the Bergall's sonar dome and the USS Kittiwake's propeller.

-In 1986, the Kittiwake recovered the black box from the Space Shuttle Challenger disaster.
+In January 1986, as the Kittiwake started as a routine training assignment in the Gulf of Mexico, it encountered three diversions on its return trip to Norfolk.
+It took its first diversion when it was ordered to salvage an Air Force F-16 jet that crashed off the Florida coast.
+Then, early in February, as the Kittiwake headed for her homeport, the ship was assigned to Cape Canaveral to assist in the space shuttle Challenger recovery efforts.
+Popular folklore of the ship recovering the Challenger's "black box" are in error—it actually recovered one of the Challengers Solid Rocket Boosters (SRBs) from a depth of 177 feet (54m).
+Finally, as the ship rounded Cape Hatteras, North Carolina, it was called on a third time to help a 39-foot sailboat that had lost its mast and was foundering in waters known as the graveyard of the Atlantic.
+The Kittiwake rescued the sailboat and towed it back to Norfolk, ending its 82 days at sea.